Supporting religious pluralism and respect for freedom of religion or belief across South Asia (SAC)

 - Khwendo Kor: ‘Resilient Communities for Inclusive Societies’ (2021)

-The overall goal of the project was ‘To promote social cohesion, religious harmony with a special focus on access of minority to their basic rights in Khyber Pakhtunkhwa, Pakistan’.
-To achieve this, the focus was on two main areas: advocacy on the rights of minorities, strengthening of the Council of Communal Harmony-Network (CCH).
+The project’s overall goal was ‘To promote social cohesion, religious harmony with a special focus on access of minority to their basic rights in Khyber Pakhtunkhwa, Pakistan’.
+To achieve this, the focus was on two main areas: advocacy on the rights of minorities, and strengthening of the Council of Communal Harmony-Network (CCH).
 A study was carried out by a male and a female consultant belonging to Hindu and Bahai faith respectively to identify the core issues of minority populations living in Peshawar.
 Radio programs were held to advocate for the rights of minorities, because of which, listeners gained knowledge on Local Government Act 2013.
 A program was also aired to increase acceptance for transgender as members of our society who are otherwise excluded from the mainstream society.
 A strategy development workshop was also conducted.
 Download the output >